adobe/aepsdk-edge-ios/README.md

 ### Binaries

-To generate an `AEPExperiencePlatform.xcframework`, run the following command:
+To generate an `AEPEdge.xcframework`, run the following command:

 ```
 make archive